Warming the winter with innovative light

 For the direct-view pendants, Militello turned to 4Wall Entertainment, which designed and manufactured strands of custom mirrored LED disks for this application.
 The disks were hung at irregular lengths from the atrium's arched ceiling, suspended like stars over the garden's palm trees below.

 In keeping with the inspiration of the piece, Militello programmed Light Cycles to create different atmospheres for different moments in daily and weekly cycles.
-For instance, the LED disks and ColorReach Powercore fixtures alter their color-changing patterns to mark the transition from work week to weekend, and display a vibrant, fast-paced lighting scheme for weekends and special occasions.
+For instance, the LED disks and ColorReach Powercore luminaires alter their color-changing patterns to mark the transition from work week to weekend, and display a vibrant, fast-paced lighting scheme for weekends and special occasions.

-"I'm dedicated to Philips Color Kinetics because I need to use the best products out there for my installations," Militello said.
+"I'm dedicated to Color Kinetics because I need to use the best products out there for my installations," Militello said.
 "I like ColorReach Powercore fixtures because they allow me to use third-party controllers, playing with the best that the industry has to offer.
 In addition, their durable construction and heat sinks make me confident that they'll be working for the long haul."